A Former Helicopter Mechanic Talks Electric Bikes

 I’m on the email list for Pedego Victoria and saw their notice looking for a part-time mechanic.
 I’m retired but thought that would be a fun thing to do to keep me busy.

-“I was looking for an electric bike with everything on it and when I walked into the Pedego Victoria shop and met Charles I thought “Bingo!
+“I was looking for an electric bike with everything on it and when I walked into the Pedego Victoria shop.
+I thought “Bingo!
 These are exactly the type of bikes I’ve been looking for.”

 Did you ride an ebike before you started at Pedego Victoria?